 IMAGENEN DEL EQUIPO FIRST GLOBAL 2021

-As the pandemic has continued to impact the world, the challenge for 2021 has continued being mostly virtual.
-The theme for this year is Discover and Recover as a way to remind everyone that STEM can provide solutions for global problems like COVID-19 and others and also help counter the effects that communities are feeling.
+As the pandemic continued to impact the world, the challenge for 2021 was mostly virtual.
+The theme for this year is Discover and Recover as a way to remind everyone that STEM can provide solutions for global problems like COVID-19 and also help counter the after-effects that communities are feeling.

-This year FIRST Global sent each team a kit to work remotely, unlike the past pandemic challenges.
-As we have all become more comfortable following safety protocols students meet in-person when needed, in the new Regional STEM Center - always with caution.
-We were all excited to receive once again our mentor Alan Ostrow, from the U.S. to help our new team members become introduced to the world of FIRST Global.
+This year FIRST Global sent a kit for the remote competition.
+As we became more comfortable following safety protocols students met in-person when needed, at the new Regional STEM Center - always with caution.
+We excitedly received our mentor Alan Ostrow, from the U.S once more to help introduce our newest team members become to FIRST Global.
 What a great time!

 STEM 2